Dimedime-d/kptranslation/README.md

 The "encoded" text in the ROM is automatically patched using the above batch script i.e. you can change the contents of the text in the `text/` folder, and they will appear in the ROM when you manually patch.

 All "graphical" text in the ROM is _not_ automatically formatted and inserted.
 Should you change the images, there are a smattering of Python scripts in the `graphics/` folders to format the images to `.dmp` files, which has already been done.
-Python is my fast and dirty way of compressing data using the game's custom functions as well as operating `grit.exe`.
+Python is my fast and dirty way of re-quantizing images to the same palettes used in game, compressing data using the game's custom functions as well as operating `grit.exe`.
 You do not need Python to patch the ROM, only to format new images if you choose to do so.

+## Known Bugs

+* Some character animations play faster than usual, due to my timing of the "rolling" text characters being faster.
+* Transferring save data from the original Japanese ROM will result in slightly glitched in-game names, as the Japanese names remain in SRAM.

+## ~~To-do List~~ Further Improvements

+I'm basically done with this patch.
+If I could make it better, here would be some places of revision:

+* The game scripts (especially the dialogue) can always be improved
+* Optimize the credits sequence to display more text at once (currently limited by GBA OAM slots)
+* Optimize the space taken up by this translation (currently, I have the ROM expanded to 16 MB for no reason)

+## Other Language Support

+There don't appear to be glyphs of extended Latin characters in the ROM, nether in the "ASCII" font nor in the font used in dialogue.
+Also, I had enough trouble getting lowercase ASCII characters to load properly in some places, as they weren't loaded by default.
+Should anyone decide to translate into other Romance languages, you would have to implement your own glyphs and load them properly.

 ## Screenshots